libxml-raku/LibXML-raku/docs/Schema.md

     The location parameter allows one to parse a schema from the filesystem or a URL.

     The `:network` flag effects processing of `xsd:import` directives.
 By default this is disabled, unless a custom External Entity Loader has been installed via the `LibXML::Config.external-entity-loader` method.
-More detailed control can then be achieved by setting up a custom entity loader, or by using input callbacks configured via the `LibXML::Config.input-callbacks` method.
+More detailed control can then be achieved by setting up a custom entity loader, or by using input callbacks configured via the [LibXML::Config](https://libxml-raku.github.io/LibXML-raku/Config) `.input-callbacks` method.

     The string parameter will parse the schema from the given XML string.